jeromerobert/pvpycgnsreader/README.md

 It wraps the CGNS native library which is included in Paraview so it get good performance.
 The wrapping is done with *ctypes* so there is no C/C++ to build.

-It has been successfully used on Linux, Windows and MacOS with Paraview 3.9 to 3.11.
+It has been successfully used on Linux, Windows and MacOS with Paraview 5.9 to 5.12.

 # Using

 To use this reader in Paraview load `pvpycgnsreader.py` as a plugin using the `Plugin Manager` from `Tools > Plugin Manager`.
 Then choose `Python-based CGNS Reader` instead of `CGNS Series Reader`.
-This was tested with Paraview 5.9 and 5.10.

 ## Using without Paraview